o-l-l-i/UnlitGradient/README.md

 ## UnlitGradient

-Unlit Unity Standard render pipeline shader, which demonstrates how to create a gradient shader.
+Unlit Unity built-in render pipeline shader, which demonstrates how to create a gradient shader.

 The color count is fixed, but it's possible to extend this kind of shader to be more flexible.